MattRh/ERA-system-level-fork/Language.md

 * There is no functions\module overloading.
 * `entry` functions has to have function body, `start` functions are declarations of interface and can't have function body.
 * Constants can't be changed, thus they can't be used in 'for' loops.
+* Array size must be non-negative.
 * 'Directive' affects only the next 'Assembler statement'.
-* Language does not support floating point and unsigned values
+* Language does not support floating point and unsigned values.

 ## Annotations